lloydmeta/enumeratum/README.md

 Using Enumeratum is simple.
 Simply declare your own sealed trait `A`, and implement it in case objects inside an object that extends from `Enum[A]` as follows.

-*Note* `Enum` is BYOO (Bring Your Own Ordinality) - take care of ordinality in your own way when you implement the value method.
+*Note* `Enum` is BYOO (Bring Your Own Ordinality) - take care of ordinality in your own way when you implement the `values` method.
 If you don't care about ordinality, just pass `findValues` directly into your `val values` implementation.

 ```scala